LuigiLegion/react-redux-bank/README.md

 ### Tech Stack:

-Built using React, Redux, and React-Redux, and utilizes the Free Forex API.
+Built using React, Redux, and React-Redux, and utilizes localStorage and the Free Forex API.

 ### Dev Team: